Ministry-of-CBT/Project-CBT/README.md

 Will there be a curseforge upload: No but do it yourself.

+Yes there are releases and only dev releases exist for research purposes.

 ## Project CBT - Modlist:

 Aight The Modlist are as follows.